robseb/socfpgaPlatformGenerator/README.md

 2. **Generation of the entire bootloader based of the Quartus Prime Project configuration**

-    Use following Python methode to generate the requiered bootloader for *Intel* SoC-FPGAs:
+    Use the following Python method to generate the required bootloader for *Intel* SoC-FPGAs:
     ````python
     #
     # @brief Build the bootloader for the chosen Intel SoC-FPGA
     #        and copy the output files to the depending partition folders
-    # @param generation_mode       0: The User can chose how the bootloader should be build
+    # @param generation_mode       0: The user can choose how the bootloader should be built
     #                              1: Always build or re-build the entire bootloader
     #                              2: Build the entire bootloader in case it was not done
     #                              3: Use the default pre-build bootloader for the device